 Disability Living Allowance

-- DLA is a benefit for people who need help with their personal care, need supervision and/or need help getting around
+- DLA is a benefit you can get if you need help with care and/or getting around.

 Need practical advice & info?
 We can help.